lambdamikel/LambdaSpeak3/README.md

 A *reasonable default configuration* for a LambdaSpeak 3 *without SPO256-AL2* is `00101-01001`, resulting in raw ATmega PCM audio on the left channel, and Epson speech on the right.
 Moreover, the CPC speaker is turned on.

 A *reasonable default configuration* for an Amdrum / PCM Sample Playing session could be `00101-00101`, giving raw ATmega PCM audio on the left and right channel, and no speech output at all.
-However, an extra cable and external mixer and amplifier or dedicated loudspeaker could still be used for Epson speech (use the daughterboard’s own stero jack).
+However, an extra cable and external mixer and amplifier or dedicated loudspeaker could still be used for Epson speech (use the daughterboardâ€™s own stero jack).

 The **10 LED segment bar on the left** is used to indicate the current mode / status of LambdaSpeak 3.
 The LEDs have the following meaning: